Conquests of the Longbow: The Legend of Robin Hood: Development

-Conquests of the Longbow is based on tremendous historical and cultural research, for detail within the story's setting and puzzles.
+Conquests of the Longbow involved considerable historical and cultural research for detail within the story's setting and puzzles.
 The game manual lists twenty-eight volumes in the bibliography, including Robin Hood by J.C.
 Holt, The Outlaws of Medieval Legend by Maurice Keen, and The White Goddess by Robert Graves.
 The manual includes essays by Marx outlining the history of the legend and the approximate dates at which different characters were incorporated into the Robin Hood legend, such as Friar Tuck and Marian in the 15th century.
 Guy of Gisbourne is mentioned but absent from the game.
 Other essays cover the tree lore, early British history, and video game piracy.

 Mark Seibert served as music director and provided sound effects while Ken Allen, Christopher Braymen, Orpheus Hanley, and Aubrey Hodges supplied synthesized score and sounds.

 Reception

+Jim Trunzo reviewed The Legend of Robin Hood: Conquests of the Longbow in White Wolf #31 (May/June, 1992) and stated that "Most impressive is the game's diversity.
+Combat, puzzles, and arcade sequences (set to whatever degree of difficulty you like) all add to the overall feel of the product."

 In 1992, Dragon gave the game 5 out of 5 stars.
 That year Computer Gaming World named it one of the year's top four adventure games.

 In a 2009 retrospective review, Adventure Gamers gave it 4.5 stars out of 5; they praised the puzzles, writing, historical research, branching plot and graphics, while criticising unresponsive controls in the action segments, and regarded the game as a classic despite its obscurity relative to other Sierra games.

 In 2011, Adventure Gamers named Conquests of the Longbow the 42nd-best adventure game ever released.